 - Computation: MATH 5233, MATH 5830, MATH 5840, MATH 5850

 Electives from Mathematics, Statistics or approved related areas to reach a minimum of 35 credits.
 Your program must include a minimum of 14 credits with a MATH designator (not including MATH 8994 Directed Research credits).

 The Master of Science Degree in Applied and Computational Mathematics requires successful completion of two examinations.
 A written Comprehensive Examination covers the basic theoretical material included in each candidate's official program of study.
 At the end of the student's term of studies, there is an oral Final Exam.

-This examination is required of all students.
+All students must succesfully pass this examination.
 When sufficient demand exists, it is offered in the late Spring and Fall semesters each year.
 The material tested is the courses from the Theoretical Core.
 There are 8 problems, two in each subject.
-The student must solve four problems; precisely one problem in Advanced Linear Algebra and three problems in two or three of the remaining fields (Abstract Algebra, Real Variables, Probability) according to the student's choice.
+The student must solve four problems; precisely one problem in Advanced Linear Algebra and three problems in two or three of the remaining fields (Abstract Algebra; Real Variables; Probability) according to the student's choice.
 The exam is three hours long.
 It is typically given on Saturday, one week after the Final Exam week, at 9 AM in SCC 130.

-This examination can be take in an oral format at the mutual agreement of both the student and the Graduate Program Committee when there is insufficient demand for a written examination.
+This examination can be taken in an oral format at the mutual agreement of both the student and the Graduate Program Committee when there is insufficient demand for a written examination.

 Most students should be able to complete these courses during the first year, and must take the exam the first time it is offered once they have completed the courses from the Theoretical Core.

 The Director of Graduate Studies coordinates the collection of problems, administration, and grading of the exam.
 To the extent possible, problems are solicited from and graded by the faculty who have taught the material to the students being examined.